rgbrown/invariants/paper/siimsreport.md

 - [x] line 244: backslash \emph{relative}
 - [ ] lines 260 and 261: is this ment to be the definition of transvectant?
 It is very unclear.
 - [ ] line 264 and following: from this explanation it is very unclear what is Cayley's Omega Process and what it means to be a relative invariant, things are much clearer in "Lectures on moving frames" by P. Over, http://www-users.math.umn.edu/~olver/mf_/mfm.pdf.
 Perhaps this introductory part should be shorted down to a minimum referring to the literature.

     *That document doesn't touch transvectants at all*
-- [ ] line 308: Table 1 and 2 shows -> show
+- [x] line 308: Table 1 and 2 shows -> show
-- [ ] line 314: "Recall that invariants .." perhaps could add a reference here.
+- [x] line 314: "Recall that invariants .." perhaps could add a reference here.

+    *Not necessary, but have reworded to make the triviality of this statement clearer*
 - [ ] lines 348 to 350: I do not understand this sentence!
 What does it mean that a Lie group has a homogeneous space?
 What does it means that a frame of reference can be applied on the manifold structure of the group?
 What is a frame of reference in this context?
+*Stephen/Robert?*
-- [ ] line 353 group act freely -> group to act freely
+- [x] line 353 group act freely -> group to act freely
 - [ ] line 361: please clarify the notation here, it seems that F could be the prolonged group action, what is the notation for the group action, just "\cdot"?
 F is introduced without definition in line 361.
 But F could also be a generic function defined on the manifold that we are trying to "invariantize".
 An example is the case when F is the coordinate function Z_i:M ->R

+    *I've introduced the \cdot notation for the group operation earlier in the paragraph.
+Stephen, not sure what $F$ is here ... should we be defining everything with reference to a function (our image) rather than a generic manifold?*

 - [ ] lines 340 to 381: I found this introduction to moving frame impossible to understand without using the literature.
 This part should be either substantially improved or reduced to a minimum including appropriate references.
 - [ ] Sections 4.1 to 4.5 contain examples where the invariant signatures surfaces are constructed for certain Lie groups of interest, possibly some of these examples have been published somewhere before in the literature on moving frames, if so references should be included here.
 Some of the formulae of section 4 are rather daunting and should be moved to an appendix shortening the main body of the paper.